KanoComputing/kdesk/README.md

 Kdesk -h will give you a brief help along with 2 more options:

  -t to test and display your current configuration
- -w will draw the desktop wallpapaer and quit
+ -w will draw the desktop wallpaper and quit

 #### Configuration